 Yesterday, I spoke to a potential client on the phone.
+I may seem old fashioned using the phone but being able to hear someones voice and have an instant conversation is much easier for me.
+A discussion that would take 30 minutes minimum via email can be done in about 4 minutes on the phone so having business phone solutions suits me well.
 We had already met in person, exchanged emails, and talked in detail about the work he’s considering paying me to do.
 His main question yesterday: What’s the difference in a blog and a newsletter?

 It was an interesting conversation for lots of reasons.
 On the surface, the answer to his question seems pretty simple.
 But his real question, the one he didn’t know how to ask, was different.
 What he really wanted to know was how to use his blog posts and he email list differently for marketing.
 He couldn’t quite grasp the difference between subscribing to a blog so that you get an email when there is a new post, and a newsletter.
 I’m not sure he understood it any better when we hung up.